 My standard is to be better than him.

-My standard is not to be as good as him, it's to be better than him.
+My standard is not to be as good as him.

 You know, the Charlie Kirk way.

-The Charlie Kirk way is to be the better person, it's not to compete with the ugliness.
+The Charlie Kirk way is to be the better person.

 All right.

-Um do you know what the White House's response to that story is?
+Do you know what the White House's response to that story is?

 It never happened.

-The response is not he took the money, but it was a you know, that's when he was a consultant, and maybe he didn't do anything that was illegal.
+The response is not he took the money, but it was a, you know, that's when he was a consultant and maybe he didn't do anything that was illegal.

-It's not that they say it just didn't happen.
+They say it just didn't happen.

-There was no transfer of money, he didn't take any money.
+There was no transfer of money.

 Do you believe that?

-If the if the allegation is allegedly on video, the allegation is that it was a sting operation, which would mean that somebody in the FBI literally had the video of the transfer of money in a bag.
+The allegation is that it was a sting operation, which would mean that somebody in the FBI literally had the video of the transfer of money in a bag.

-There was no transfer of money whatsoever.
+There was no transfer of money whatsoever?

 I don't know.

-They must be pretty confident that nobody can prove them wrong, because it's a I mean it's a binary.
+They must be pretty confident that nobody can prove them wrong because it's a, I mean, it's a binary.

 It's yes or no.